gsandi/chaos-toolkit-poc/README.md

 **Steady state hypothesis:**

+A Chaos Engineering experiment starts and ends with a steady-state hypothesis.

-You can only learn if you know where you start from and what a good baseline for your application is.
+steady-state hypothesis determines where to start from and what a good baseline for your application is.

 Here we assume two things: